 On the Starter plan, only the Scheduled report is available.

 The Pro and Enterprise plans also include the Logged, Logged vs Scheduled, and Past logged + Future Scheduled reports.
+CSV export of estimate data is currently not supported.

 To export a Single Project Report in CSV format, click Export in the top right corner of the page and select the details you want to get (chart, table, or time tracking data).